msssm/project_template/README.md

 (At the end of the project you want to find the answer to these questions) (Formulate a few, clear questions.
 Articulate them in sub-questions, from the more general to the more specific. ) -->
-- Is it possible to reproduce the cryptocurrency market behaviour using a relatively simple agent based model ?
+- Is it possible to reproduce the cryptocurrency market behaviour using a relatively simple agent based model?
--  Under which conditions can crashes arise ?
+-  Under which conditions can crashes arise?
-    -  What happens after a crash ?
+    -  What happens after a crash?
--  Which factors are responsible for the marketshare of competing cryptocurrencies ?
+-  Which factors are responsible for the market share of competing cryptocurrencies?
--  What happens when all Bitcoins are mined ?
+-  What happens when all Bitcoins are mined?

 ## References